 Not all lenders and agents are created equal.
 I’m not a big fan of shopping around, but for a decision this big it’s unavoidable.
 Make sure the lender helps you understand the financial side of things.
 If you find yourself more confused with one, than another, go with the one who is patient and doesn’t mind explaining things.
 If one realtor seems detached or uninterested, go with the one that engaged you and shook your hand.
 A real-estate agent should give you their expert opinions, not just serve as a key for the door.

 Take any required classes in advance.

-Depending on what sort of lend you ended up with (or funding assistance) you might be required to take some sort of homebuyer/homeowner class.
+Depending on what sort of financial assistance you ended up with, you might be required to take some sort of homebuyer/homeowner class.
 If you do find yourself facing this requirement, I advise you to get it done as soon as you’re able.
 I understand the process can feel like a whirlwind, but often times these classes function on a specific schedule, and the next one might come months after your closing.
 So check early.

 Get pre-approved and establish lines of communication between your agent and lender.

 One of the worst things that could happen is that your agent and your lender don’t communicate well.
 Ideally, for both to function properly, they need to be kept in the loop.
 So don’t be afraid to CC emails or ask for an update from one or the other.
 Especially near the end when everything is out of your hands.

 In a lot of cases, you won’t have a choice when the right house comes along.
 But, if you can help it, don’t buy your house around a holiday or when it’s snowing.
 I did both and ended up moving in a blizzard.
 Again, you don’t always have control over this.
 But a good time to start your hunt might be in the early spring.
 That way you’ll have a better chance to find your house in the summer and move in the fall.
 (Assuming it’s a super slow process the way mine was.)